nmaksimova/square-panda-cb92c/src/pages/adult-dance-classes.md

             type: action
       - title: Private Lessons
         subtitle: ''
         content: "Best way to receive personalized attention and faster learn dancing.
 Lessons may be for one or couple with any instructor.
 The Introductory 1/2 hour lesson is available at discounted rate.
-You will learn steps, step patterns, how to create combinations of steps and good leader / follower techniques as well as overview of the dances.
-Ballroom – Waltz, Foxtrot, Swing, Tango, Cha Cha.
-Latin dancing – Rumba, Salsa, Samba and Merengue.\n\n**30\_minute COMPLIMENTARY lesson (adults only)**\n\n"
+You will learn steps, step patterns, how to create combinations of steps and good leader / follower techniques as well as overview of the dances. \n\n**30\_minute COMPLIMENTARY lesson (adults only)**\n"
         image: >-
           images/stock-photo-delighted-dance-instructor-tangoing-with-senior-woman-at-the-ballroom-605501690.jpg
         image_alt: Happy co-workers